Rudresh-sisode/creolestudios-assignemnt/README.md

 To start the project, you need to start both the backend and the frontend.

+### GitHub Copilot
+Sure, here's how you can update the selected section of your README.md file to include details about the database create and delete scripts:

+### Database Scripts

+In the src/utilities directory, there are scripts for creating and deleting the database.
+These scripts can be run from the debug console in Visual Studio Code.

+To run these scripts, open the debug console, select the script you want to run from the dropdown menu, and click the 'Start Debugging' button or press F5.

+Please ensure that you have correctly set up your launch.json file in the .vscode directory to include configurations for these scripts.

 ### Starting the Backend

 Navigate to the backend directory and run the following command:

 ```bash
 npm run start